thc2cat/quartile/README.md

 # Using quartile to determine abnormal values

-This tool use quartile method to print out abnormal values from a dataset using quartile method.
+This tool use quartile method to detect abnormal values from a dataset using various méthods

 optionals calc are :

-* Median output : a value is abnormal if 3x>Median value
-* minimal value : to reduce low number parasites
+* -m minimal value : to reduce low number parasites
+* Default quartile calc
-* devianceFactor : if normal quartile 1.5 is insufficient
+* -f deviance Tuckey Factor : if normal quartile 1.5 is insufficient
+* -M for 3xMedian deviance
+* -B for Boxplot méthod
+* -Z for Z-Score modified méthod

 * Quiet mode only exit code on abnormal values, and no outputs
 * Print quartiles values show Median, Q1, Q2
+* Print limits show limits used in quartile methods

 > `Memory Warning :`
-> data is fully loaded in memory before sorting and printing.
+> data file is fully loaded in memory before sorting and printing.

 ## Exemple